2731557667/test/scraper/contents/Academics/itcell.php.md

 campus network.

-<p>â€¢ The creation, display or transmittal of illegal, malicious or obscene
+<p>â€?The creation, display or transmittal of illegal, malicious or obscene

 material is prohibited.

-<p>â€¢ UCK will not be liable for the actions of anyone connecting to the
+<p>â€?UCK will not be liable for the actions of anyone connecting to the

 Internet through College facilities.
 All users shall assume full liability

 (legal, financial, or otherwise) for their actions.

-<p>â€¢ The user is responsible for complying with laws protecting software or
+<p>â€?The user is responsible for complying with laws protecting software or

 other accessed information.
 Downloading programs and files may

 violate copyright laws that protect information and software.

-<p>â€¢ Because of the insecure nature of transmitting files electronically, no
+<p>â€?Because of the insecure nature of transmitting files electronically, no

 right of privacy exists with regard to email, Internet sessions or